1. General Betting Rules

 9.4 SBK reserves the right to use its judgement should an incident that falls outside of these rules occur.

-9.5.1 If one selection is voided, the odds of the multiple bet will be reduced to account for the voided selection.
+9.5.1 If one selection is voided, the odds of the parlay will be reduced to account for the voided selection.

 10 Cash out rules